gicentre/elm-vegalite/docs/changeNotes.md

 - `tiLineHeight` for setting title line height

+* `doSelectionChannel` and `doSelectionField` for projecting selection onto a specific field or channel when scaling a domain.

 ### Deprecations

 - `coNamedStyle` and `coNamedStyles` both deprecated in favour of `coMarkStyles`.
 Provides greater naming consistency with the addition of (VL 4.4) `coAxisStyles`.